nicholaswilde/recipes/docs/ingredients/frosting/peanut-butter-frosting.md

 ## :pencil: Instructions

+!!! note

     Stir in chopped peanuts to taste, or sprinkle them over the finished cake, if desired.
 Try this as a filling for any cake frosted or glazed with chocolate.
 Have the cream cheese cold.
 The butter can be cold, but it's better to have it at room temperature.

 ### Step 1